KeyboardKit/KeyboardKit/README.md

 ## Extensions

-`KeyboardKit` comes with a bunch of keyboard-specific extensions.
-Many are internal and only used within the library, but some are public and can be used to handle common logic, like saving and exporting images.
-Check out the example app for more information.
+KeyboardKit comes with a bunch of keyboard-specific extensions.
+Check out the example app and source code for more information.

-## UIKit Components
+## Views and components

-KeyboardKit has many UIKit component and views that can be composed into UIKit-based keyboards, e.g. `vertical` and `horizontal components`, `button rows`, `collection views`, `toolbars` etc.
+KeyboardKit comes with many views and components that can be composed into custom keyboards, e.g. `button`, `rows`, `toolbars` etc.

-Check out [this component guide][Components] and [this view guide][Views] for more information.
+[Read more here][Views].

 ## Demo Application

-This repository contains a demo app that demonstrates different keyboard types, like `alphabetical` (lower/uppercased and caps locked), `numerical`, `symbols`, `emojis` and `images`.
+This repository contains two demo apps that demonstrate different keyboard types, like `alphabetical` (lower/uppercased and caps locked), `numerical`, `symbols`, `emojis` and `images`.

+`KeyboardKitDemoKeyboard` uses `UIKit` while `KeyboardKitDemoKeyboard_SwiftUI` uses `SwiftUI`.

 Note that audio feedback, haptic feedback and image actions require full access.
 Also, the `image` switcher is only shown on notch devices.

-To run the demo app, open and run the `KeyboardKit.xcodeproj` project.
+To run the demo app, open and run the `KeyboardKit.xcodeproj` project then enable the keyboards under system settings.
+Don't forget to enable full access.

 ## Contact me